Marlins vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Edward Cabrera and Chase Anderson will each get the start when the Miami Marlins and the Colorado Rockies play on Monday at Coors Field, at 8:40 PM ET.
+Eury Perez and Austin Gomber are the projected starters when the Miami Marlins and Colorado Rockies face off on Tuesday at Coors Field.

-Bookmakers list the Marlins as -125 moneyline favorites, while giving the underdog Rockies +105 moneyline odds to win.
-The total is 11.5 runs for the game (with +100 odds to hit the over and -120 odds on the under).
+The Marlins have been listed as -135 moneyline favorites in this matchup with the Rockies (+110).
+The game's total has been set at 11.5 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.